fernandorpm/mischiefer/README.md

 Colors can be changed automatically between light and dark themes, as far as you use the default ones provided.

 ### Text
-- `text-color-1`: 1, 2, and 3 changes the text color to achromatic values (shades of grey).
+- `text-color-1`: 1, 2, and 3 change the text color to achromatic values (shades of grey).
 - `text-color-purple`: purple, blue, green, yellow, salmon, and red changes the text color to chromatic values (colorful shades).

 ### Button